 So, why should you pick this variant?

 Simple!
 They are the cheapest option among the three.
-So, if you are running low on budget and don’t have a plan to increase the budget even in the future, Standard miter saw is the option for you.
+So, if you are running low on budget and don’t plan to increase the funding even in the future, a Standard miter saw is the option for you.

 Compound Miter Saws

-This is by far the most popular option among the experienced woodworkers.
+This is by far the most popular option among experienced woodworkers.
 It can help you make compound cuts.
-That means you can make both the miter cuts and the bevel cuts at the same time.
+That means you can make both the miter and bevel cuts simultaneously.

 It can make –